The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 The Great Pyrenees dog was first seen on the mountain range between France and Spain sometime between the 16th and 17th Century.
 They were described as white shepherd type dogs.

-These dogs were extremely popular in mountain towns, where they were used to guard sheep on the steep mountain slopes.
+These dogs were extremely popular in mountain towns, where they were used to guard sheep, like Caucasian Shepherd Dogs, on the steep mountain slopes.
 This was more than likely due to their 25 to 32 inch height their 85 and 140 pound body mass!

 In 1675, this breed was a favorite of the French royalty and other wealthy families.
 French royalty loved their beauty and poise, but also their gentle and protective temperament.